mfeit-internet2/pscheduler-batch/README.md

 ## Output

-The program outputs the input as provided but adds an array of results, each of which is the run as pulled from the pScheduler API after the job completes.
+The program outputs the input as provided but adds an array of `results`, each of which is the run as pulled from the pScheduler API after the job completes.

 ```